brucezztong/ZZTong-Prefabs/README.txt

 However, if you also install the modlet on the Clinet-Side then there are game features that become supported, such as using F11 to identify a POI, or Admin abilities such as being able to teleport to a POI.
 Players may also find that odd things, like key boxes, only work if they have the modlet installed.
+These quirks are not bugs in the modlet or the POIs.

 VANILLA RANDOM WORLD GENERATOR (RWG):